adr1el-m/portfolio/README.md

 This portfolio serves as my professional digital presence and integrates various state-of-the-art web development techniques.
 It highlights my proficiency in:

 - **Frontend Technologies:** HTML5, CSS3, and modern JavaScript (ES6+)
-- **Frameworks & Libraries:** React, Ionicons, and Font Awesome
+- **Responsive Design:** Mobile-first approach with CSS Grid and Flexbox
 - **Advanced CSS:** Utilizing CSS variables, gradients, transitions, and animations for dynamic and engaging user experiences
 - **Asynchronous & Data-Driven Applications:** Implementing real-time interactions with the Fetch API and integrating external APIs for enhanced functionality

 ## Project Structure

-- **`src/`:**
-  Contains the core React components, hooks, and styling files that form the interactive user interface of the portfolio.
+- **`index.html`:** Main HTML file with semantic structure and accessibility features
+- **`style.css`:** Comprehensive CSS with modern features, animations, and responsive design
+- **`script.js`:** Modern JavaScript with ES6+ features, chatbot integration, and interactive components
-- **`public/`:**
+- **`public/`:** Static assets including images, PDFs, and achievement galleries
-  Hosts static assets such as PDFs (e.g., my CV and chatbot guide), configuration files, images, and other media essential to the website.
+- **`dev-server.py`:** Custom Python development server with auto-reload and network access
-- **`package.json`:**
+- **`package.json`:** Project metadata and development scripts
-  Manages the project dependencies, scripts, and project metadata.

 ## How My Portfolio is Made

-- **React & Modern JavaScript:**
-  The portfolio is built on **React** using modern JavaScript (ES6+).
-It is bootstrapped with Create React App, which enables efficient development with hot reloading, optimized builds, and an easy-to-extend environment.
+- **Vanilla Web Technologies:**
+  The portfolio is built using **pure HTML5, CSS3, and JavaScript** without any framework dependencies.
+This approach ensures fast loading times, excellent performance, and complete control over every aspect of the user experience.

 - **Responsive & Adaptive Design:**
   The design leverages CSS Flexbox, Grid, and media queries to ensure a seamless experience on devices ranging from mobile phones to desktop monitors.
-Advanced CSS techniques such as transitions and animations (e.g., smooth logo spinning and modal slides) add life to the interactive components.
+Advanced CSS techniques such as transitions and animations add life to the interactive components.

-- **Tooling and Build Process:**
-  The application uses a robust build process powered by **Webpack** (via Create React App) and **Babel** for transpilation.
-Code quality is enforced through **ESLint**, and environment variables are managed using a dedicated `.env` file for configuration and security.

-- **Testing & Quality Assurance:**
-  Critical components are tested using **React Testing Library**, ensuring that key UI elements render correctly and interact as expected, which aids in maintaining a reliable and maintainable codebase.
+- **Modern Development Workflow:**
+  The project uses a custom Python development server that provides live reloading, proper MIME types, and network access for testing on mobile devices.
+This lightweight approach eliminates build complexity while maintaining a professional development experience.

 ## Chatbot Integration